Characteristics of Effective Verbal Communication

 1. Clear

-Clear Language: Use language that is straightforward and easy to understand.
+Clear Language: Use language that is straightforward to understand.
 Avoid using overly complex terms, jargon, or technical language that might confuse your audience.

-Structured Message: Organize your thoughts logically and present your information in a clear and coherent manner.
+Structured Message: Organize your thoughts logically and present your information clearly and coherently.
 Start with a clear introduction, followed by supporting points, and conclude with a summary or call to action.

 Examples and Analogies: Use examples, analogies, or visuals to clarify your points and make them easier to grasp for your audience.